Skip to content

 Payouts

-A Payout object is created when you receive funds from Stripe, or when you initiate a payout to either a bank account or debit card of a connected Stripe account.
+This is an object representing funds received from Stripe or initiated payouts to a bank account or debit card of a connected Stripe account.

 Ref: Stripe docs